 20. What If You Live Abroad and Haven’t Filed Tax Returns for a While?

 When you live abroad, you face all kinds of different tax obligations.
-To ensure you are meeting your reporting requirements and that you aren’t paying more tax than you should, you need to work with tax professionals who understand your situation.
+To ensure you are meeting your reporting requirements and aren’t paying more tax than you should, you need to work with tax professionals who understand your situation.
 At Tax Samaritan, we specialize in helping Americans living abroad with their tax essentials.
 To learn more, contact us today.